AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/google-customer-match-dv360.md

 ---
 title: Google Customer Match + Display & Video 360 connection
-description: Google Customer Match + Display & Video 360 lets you use your online and offline data to reach and re-engage with your customers across Google's owned and operated properties, such as Search, Shopping, Gmail, and YouTube.
+description: With the Google Customer Match + Display & Video 360 destination connector, you can use your online and offline data from Experience Platform to reach and re-engage with your customers across Google's owned and operated properties, such as Search, Shopping, Gmail, and YouTube.
 badgeBeta: label="Beta" type="Informative"
 ---